To change your logo go to the 'Page Master' under the 'Design' menu

 Even the dire architecture and roof top excrescences of the several times rebuilt Crinan Hotel cannot detract from the charm of the canal basin, but beware midges under the trees.
 As ever 'Pevsner' gets it bang on: 'A unique intimate place of green grass, white walls and black lock gates'.
 There always seems to be something going on at Crinan and you can join in with the main occupation which is to watch the boats making a cock up of getting in and out of the locks, or better being hurled around the sea lock as the water is allowed in.
 This is a great place to lounge, have an ice cream, and generally hang out.

 The small cafe in the early 19th century old post office is nice but pricey.
 If you really want to spend money then dine at the Crinan Hotel.
-It's good food alright but maybe not so good to stop you feeling uncomfortable as a scruffy yachtie (01546 830261).
-In February 2011 they reopened their seafood bar but I have not yet been there.
-The lounge bar is just a lounge bar and lacks character, but the public bar next door is small and cosy (and operates a strict under 18 get lost rule).
-The hotel - and indeed the cafe - is very keen on hanging and encouraging original art, not surprising as Frances MacDonald, a well known Scottish painter, is the wife of Nick Ryan who runs the place with her.
-She has also made something of a secret garden behind the hotel, and it is now open to the public.
+It's good food alright but maybe not so good to stop you feeling uncomfortable as a scruffy yachtie (ph 01546 830261).
+In February 2011 they reopened their Seafood Bar which does an excellent fish and chips for £10 50, and other more expensive stuff.
+The public bar next door is small and cosy, but no real ale.
+The hotel - and indeed the cafe - is very keen on hanging and encouraging original art, not surprising as Frances MacDonald, a well known Scottish painter, is the wife of Nick Ryan who has run the place with her since the 1970s.
+She has also made something of a secret garden behind the hotel, and it is now I think open to the public.

 I have never had to call on the services of the Crinan boatyard, or their chandlery, but they are I believe very good, and they have visitor moorings if you can't be bothered to anchor (ph 01546 830232).